danielq987/superghost-tree/README.md

 This is my attempt at solving Superghost using Python, by using a game tree.

+Information about the game can be found here. https://www.wikiwand.com/en/Ghost_(game)

 ## About the Program

 **Disclaimer:** Please don't use this program to generate a tree yourself, unless your word list is rather small (<10000 words).
 The code here is the code I used, but making a graph of ~60000 words took around 6 hours, which definitely does not seem like the most efficient way.